Trans-Anatolian gas pipeline

 The Trans-Anatolian Natural Gas Pipeline (TANAP; Trans-Anadolu Təbii Qaz Boru Kəməri, Trans-Anadolu Doğalgaz Boru Hattı) is a natural gas pipeline in Turkey.
 It is the central part of the Southern Gas Corridor, which connects the giant Shah Deniz gas field in Azerbaijan to Europe through the South Caucasus Pipeline and the Trans Adriatic Pipeline.
 The pipeline has a strategic importance for both Azerbaijan and Turkey.
-It allows the first Azerbaijani gas exports to Europe, beyond Turkey.
+It allows Azerbaijani gas exports to Europe, beyond Turkey.
 It also strengthens the role of Turkey as a regional energy hub.

 The construction of the 1841 km-long pipeline started in March 2015, and it was inaugurated in June 2018.